-Governors review all pay decisions, but delegate responsibility for all staff appraisals and pay reviews (apart from the Headteacher) to the Headteacher.
+Governors delegate responsibility for all staff appraisals and pay reviews (apart from the Headteacher) to the Headteacher.
 The Headteacher's performance and pay reviews are carried out by a delegation of Governors.
 Teacher's pay reviews are paid with effect from 1st September, backdated as appropriate.